millerk22/emc2-labs/EMC2-Labs-Fall/lab07.rst

 >>> my_array[start:stop]

 We can think of it like :math:`[start,stop)` in mathematics.
-So from the example above,
+So from the array above,

 >>> print(v[3:7])
 [ 3 -2  1  0]